 statements and accompanying notes included in this report.
 This discussion contains forward-looking statements.
 See Cautionary Statement Regarding Forward-Looking Statements and Risk Factors for a discussion of the

 We are a leader in the motion picture exhibition industry, with theatres in the U.S., Brazil, Argentina, Chile, Colombia, Ecuador, Peru,

 Honduras, El Salvador, Nicaragua, Costa Rica, Panama, Guatemala and Bolivia.
 We operated theatres in Mexico until November 15, 2013.
 As of December 31, 2014, we managed our business under two reportable operating segments U.S.

 markets and international markets.
 See Note 20 to the consolidated financial statements.

 We generate revenues primarily from box office receipts and concession sales with additional revenues from screen advertising sales and

 other revenue streams, such as vendor marketing promotions, meeting rentals and electronic video games located in some of our theatres.
 Our contracts with NCM have assisted us in expanding our offerings to domestic advertisers and broadening

 ancillary revenue sources such as digital video monitor advertising and third party branding.
-Historically, we have also offered alternative entertainment, such as live and pre-recorded sports programs, concert events, the MET opera and other
+Historically, we have also offered alternative entertainment, such as live and pre-recorded sports programs, concert events, the Metropolitan Opera and

 Concession supplies expense is variable in nature and fluctuates with our concession revenues.
 We purchase concession supplies to replace